 Learn About TB

-Tuberculosis (TB) is a contagious infection caused by a bacterium called Mycobacterium tuberculosis.
-The bacteria usually affect the lungs but can also attack other organs in the body, such as the kidney, spine, and brain.
-The most common symptoms of TB are persistent cough with blood in sputum, fever for more than 2 weeks, loss of appetite, involuntary weight loss and excessive perspiration while sleeping.
+Tuberculosis (TB) is caused by a bacterium called Mycobacterium tuberculosis.
+The bacteria usually affect the lungs but can also attack other organs in the body, such as the kidneys, spine, and brain.
+The most common symptoms of TB are persistent cough with blood or sputum, fever, loss of appetite, weight loss and sweating at night.
 Not everyone infected with TB bacteria becomes sick.
 As a result, two TB-related conditions exist: latent TB infection (LTBI) and TB disease.
-TB is highly contagious and can be spread through air when people cough, sneeze or speak.
+TB can be spread through air when people cough, sneeze or speak.
 If not treated in a timely manner or properly, TB disease can be fatal.

 |How TB Spreads||LTBI and TB Disease||Signs & Symptoms|